 As part of Sea Mills 100 we came across an intriguing war diary written in a mixture of french and english in the possession of Deb Britton.
 Her Grandmother had been a house keeper at Coombe Lea in the Dingle for a Mrs Irene Thornton.
-Deb’s family believe she was form the Thornton shipping family and that they came as Belgian refugees here during the war.
+Deb’s family believe she was from the Thornton shipping family and that they came as Belgian refugees here during the war.
 Coombe Lea still exists but Pitchcombe Gardens has been built in the grounds.
 The family doesn’t know how the diary came to be with them but the families were obviously close as they gave Deb’s father, Brian Gearing a bike possibly for birthday or Christmas.

 The evidence we have managed to gather so far backs up Deb’s family story and some of information in the diary.
 Irene Elizabeth Callens was born in Kortrijk, West-Vlaanderen, Belgium in November 1914 and married British born Eric Thornton in London in 1940.
 Eric was 22 years her senior and this was his second marriage, he had two grown up sons who had been born in Belgium (Frank & Eric) so we assume he had been living there for sometime and perhaps met Irene there before returning to England and getting married in September 1940.
-We also assume they returned to Belgium after the war because Eric died in Antwerp in November 1945.
+We also assume they returned to Belgium after the war because Eric senior died in Antwerp in November 1945.
 Irene re-married in 1956 to a William Shultz at the British Consulate in Hamberg.
 She died in Antwerp in March 1981 .

 In the Western Daily Press on 14th October 1939 Coombe Lea appears on a long list of properties let furnished by Cowlin and Sons.
 Did Eric and Irene also rent the property from Cowlins after their marriage in 1940?
 Or maybe they purchased it.